What to Expect on Everest Base Camp Trekking

 Tips: To be on the safe side from AMS, you can take Diamox pills before you start the trek.
 It will prevent you from any altitude sickness and has no side effects.

 Apart from that, carry other prescribed medicines in the first aid box.
-Here is the list of most probable medication, which we brought for EBC trek:
+Here is the list of most probable medications which we brought for the EBC trek:

 - Altitude sickness – Diamox